ThomasLatham/fantasy-art-forever/README.md

 Instagram, we then use the cron-scheduling service [cron-job.org](https://cron-job.org/en/) (also free; maybe you're starting to see a theme here) to call those endpoints on set schedules.

+For the part in between sourcing posts from Reddit and creating posts on Instagram — that is, for persisting the Reddit posts' details — I'm using [Supabase](https://supabase.com/) (you guessed it, for free).

 ## Motivation
 There are a few reasons I made this bot:
 1. I like automating things and wanted to successfully automate a bot like this.